 I completed the MB-EAT training that was lead and developed by Dr. Jean Kristeller.
 The training was co-lead by Andrea Lieberstein, author of the book: Well Nourished: Mindful Practices to Heal Your Relationship with Food, Feed Your Whole Self, and End Overeating Dr. Kristeller is the co-founder and past-president of The Center for Mindful Eating.
 Both Jean and Andrea are trained and use Mindfulness-Based Stress Reduction (MBSR) as the foundation for their work with mindful eating.
 Dr. Kristeller is the author of: The Joy of Half a Cookie.

 MBRS-T was developed by Gina M. Biegel, LMFT.
 Gina is a psychotherapist who specializes in mindfulness-based work with adolescents.
 She is also the author of several books related to teens and mindfulness meditation.
-I completed the MBSR-T training in February, 2020.

 Mentorship